Thursday, August 13, 2009

 The magic wand.

-Parks in Ha Noi are the kind of place where it’s difficult to walk 10 feet without bumping into a man or group of men who are meditating, resting their untroubled gaze upon some placid body of water, or engaging in a similar mind/body/spirit expanding activity.
+Parks in Ha Noi are the kind of place where it’s difficult to walk ten feet without bumping into a man or group of men who are meditating, resting their untroubled gaze upon some placid body of water, or engaging in a similar mind/body/spirit expanding activity.
 What struck me about those guys (and other Vietnamese people I’ve bumped into on the street) is that they are relatively very soft spoken until you pull out the magic wand: a camera.

 This device turns the shiest of Vietnamese into smiley, jazzy friends who think its so funny that you have a camera!
 A staff member in a red shirt blazed by me yelling “Hello!
 Where you from!” as I sat by the pond at the Temple of Literature.